 Desirable Practices: These standards are in regular print.
-A camp must reach at least 80% compliance for Accreditation.
+A camp must

 New or Revised Standards: The standard number (ie. P.3) is listed in italics.

 CONTACT INFORMATION

 The SCA Accreditation Committee continually evaluates the standards outlined in this manual.
 If you have any recommendations, comments or concerns, please contact the Saskatchewan Camps Association: